 Class 4 NI rates stay the same as in the previous years and is still payable in addition to class 2 NI.

 Capital gains tax

-The capital gains tax exemption threshold has been increased to £12,300 with no changes to the percentages payable.
+The capital gains tax exemption threshold has been decreased to £6,000 from £12,300 in the previous year, with no changes to the percentages payable.

 - companies with profits of £50,000 or less will continue to pay corporation tax at 19%

 - companies with profits between £50,000 and £250,000 will pay corporation tax at 25% but marginal relief will apply

 - the rate will increase in bands, with businesses whose profits are greater than £250,000 paying maximum of 25% corporation tax.

 The registration threshold stays at the same level of £85,000 and de-registration is £83,000 and the Chancellor mentioned that the both thresholds would be maintained until 31st March 2024.

 The ISA annual limit stays at the same level of £20,000, as well as Junior ISA of £9,000 annually.